 For the size of the city, public transportation in Linden is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Linden, the benefits are reduced air pollution and congestion on the highways.

-The education level of Linden citizens is a little higher than the average for US cities and towns: 23.30% of adults in Linden have at least a bachelor's degree.
+The population of Linden overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Linden, 23.28% have at least a bachelor's degree.

 Linden is an extremely ethnically-diverse city.
 The people who call Linden home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Linden, accounting for 35.59% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Linden, accounting for 35.18% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Linden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Linden include Polish, Haitian, Italian, Portuguese, and Irish.
+Important ancestries of people in Linden include Polish, Haitian, Italian, Irish, and Portuguese.

 The most common language spoken in Linden is English.
 Other important languages spoken here include Spanish and French.